Small noise may diversify collective motion in Vicsek model: Models and definitions

-We note that besides the independent and uniform noise in the original Vicsek model, the new noise with (\ref{noise_cond_2}) also contains any non-degenerate zero-mean Gaussian white noise, and some other bounded or unbounded noises.
-With these two extensions the updating equation of the headings of the original Vicsek model is changed to
+We would like to point out that in addition to the independent and uniform noise in the original Vicsek model, the new noise in (\ref{noise_cond_2}) also contains non-degenerate Gaussian white noise and some other bounded or unbounded noises.
+With the above two extensions the equation (\ref{m1_00}) of the original Vicsek model is changed to